caozidong/Depth-Completion/README.md

 ##Results

-You can test with the trained model in `.\workspace\exp_msg_matter\checkpoints`.
+You can test with the trained model in `./workspace/exp_msg_matter/checkpoints`.

 The performance of our network is given in the table.
-Some samples of visualization results are shown in `.\result_show`.
+Some samples of visualization results are shown in `./result_show`.

 |        |  RMSE |  MAE |  SSIM  |
 |--------|-------|-------|-------|